plum-umd/adapton.ocaml/docs/oopsla15_artifact_docs/Supplement.md

 See the readme file in the main directory for some examples of library use.
 There are currently no major examples in the repository.

-We have been developing a number of list-based example programs within an extension to Adapton located in the `src/collections` directory.
-This includes trie-based set, map, and graph implementations and a currently incomplete list library, where having names as first-class values within data can be very beneficial.
+We have been developing a number of list-based example programs within an extension to Adapton located in the `Source/adapton_structures` directory.
+This is a currently incomplete list library, where having names as first-class values within data can be very beneficial.

 There are a number of internal examples set up for testing purposes.
 They can all be run with `experiments.native`, which has many parameters available.
 Calling this executable with `--help` will give a simple list of parameters, and calling it with `--experiment [anyletter]` will fail but generate a list of available experiments to run.